FuelLabs/sway/docs/reference/src/documentation/misc/advanced-concepts/trivial-encoding.md

 | String Arrays | ✅ See * | ✅ See * |  |
 | Vec, Dictionary, String, etc. | ❌ | ❌ | Data Structures are never trivial |

-* Only when the feature "str_array_no_padding" is turned on.
+Only when the feature "str_array_no_padding" is turned on.
 When the feature toggle is off, only string arrays that its length is multiple of 8.

 ### Why `bool` and `enum` are not trivially decodable

 Probably the most surprising non trivial base data type is `bool`.
 Mainly because `bool` is obviously trivially encodable.
 But there is no guarantee that buffer does not have a value like `2`, that being "transmuted" into a bool would be allow its runtime representation to be `2`, which is **undefined behaviour**.

 The same limitation applies to enums.
-Enums are implemented as "tagged unios" which means that their runtime representation has a discriminant value as `u64`.
+Enums are implemented as "tagged unions" which means that their runtime representation has a discriminant value as `u64`.
 There is no guarantee that the buffer  would have a valid value for its discriminant.

 ---